Mivinguy/Multithread-HTTP-Server/README.md

     The makefile has a lot of warnings that come up, that I didn't have when compiling on my terminal with
     "g++ httpserver.cpp -o -pthread httpserver"
-    But please just ignore the warnings that come up, the program still compiles and runs
+    Ignore the warnings that come up, the program still compiles and runs

 ------------------------------------